tenstorrent/tt-metal/profile_scripts/README.md

 bash profile_scripts/Tensix2Tensix_fine_grain.sh
 ```

-## Analytical Model

-The analytical model is implemented in the `analytical_model.py`.
-The parameters in the analytical model refer to the `get_args()` function in the sourse code.
-The scripts in the `perf_model.sh` iterate different non NIU programming latency of both Tensix2Tensix read and write with transcation size < 8k.
-The scripts model the issue and barrier latency for both read and write under different buffer sizes and trasaction sizes, as well as the NOC utiilization in each case.

 ## DRAM to Tensix read/write speed

 Measuring read and write requires 1 test.
 The src code to measure read speed between DRAM and tensix cores is `tests/tt_metal/llrt/test_run_risc_rw_read_speed_banked_dram.cpp`.
 Compile all tests src codes by `make tests`.
 The compiled binary is `./build/test/llrt/test_run_risc_rw_speed_banked_dram`, which will be executed by host machine.
 But before executing this binary, we need to build the corresponding kernels (under `built_kernel` directory) by executing `./build/test/build_kernels_for_riscv/test_build_kernel_risc_rw_speed_banked_dram`.
 Kernel binaries will be sent to and executed by Tensix baby-riscv cores.
 In the script `profile_scripts/DRAM2Tensix.sh`, adjust DRAM channels by specify `DRAM_channel_pow_2`.